julien-reynaud/ProjetApproQuali/README.md

   Then I should see the corresponding delivery options for that address

 ## Léo
-### Scenario: Search for a product and complete purchase
+### Scenario: Search for a product and see the details for one
 	Given I navigate to the Amazon homepage
 	When I search for "laptop" using the search bar
 	And I select a product from the search results
-	And I add the product to the cart
-	Then I should see the product added to my cart
+	Then I should see the product page
-	When I proceed to checkout
-	And I complete the purchase process
-	Then I should see a confirmation page for the order

 ### Scenario: Search for a product within a category
 	Given I navigate to the Amazon homepage